 Eat Better!
 Lose Weight!
 Exercise More!
 Quit Smoking!

 It's not uncommon to start the New Year with resolutions much like these.
 In fact, according to 2016 statistics, 55 million Americans make New Year's resolutions each year.

 Sticking to them, however, is a different story.
 At the U.S. Department of Veterans Affairs (VA), helping Veterans achieve their 'new self' is aided by online tools as well as many health and wellness programs at the local VA Medical Centers.

-My HealtheVet, VA's online personal health record, offers food and activity journals, a Healthy Living Assessment (HLA) to evaluate individual health status, mental health screening tools, a Veterans Health Library (VHL) and the ability to track appointments and order prescription refills.
+My HealtheVet, VA's online personal health record, offers food and activity journals, mental health screening tools, a Veterans Health Library (VHL) and the ability to track appointments and order prescription refills.
 These tools are designed to support Veterans in taking control of their health and their lives.

 Another resource for Veterans is VA's MOVE!
 Weight Management Program, which has reached more than 700,000 Veterans since 2006.
 According to Dr. Susan Raffa, National Director for Weight Management, 78 percent of Veterans receiving VA care are overweight or obese.
 In order to better address the unique weight loss needs of Veterans, VA has developed alternatives to face-to-face participation.
 In 2015, VA released MOVE!
 Coach, a mobile app for iOS devices that can be used alone or as part of MOVE! participation.
 Development of an Android version is underway and it is expected to be released early next year.